sharpedmimishee/fuloiden/README.md

 # fuloiden
-A editor for synthesis audio.
+A editor for synthesis audio. you can make some characters pronounce what you want to make them say forcibly.
 ## Why did you start to make this?
 This project was created before this repository was created because I just wanted it.
 That's all.
 As for its name, fistly I thought that I would name the project Synthefuloid.